Trump Faults Spy Bosses As Break Widens Between What They Advise And What He Does

 Sometimes, the same page

 There are some areas of alignment.
-Trump has warned aggressively about China, mostly in terms of what he calls an unfair economic relationship with the United States, and the top intelligence chiefs echoed what they called that danger on Tuesday.
+Trump has given many warnings about China, mostly about what he calls an unfair economic relationship with the United States, and the top intelligence chiefs echoed what they called that danger on Tuesday.

 China has robbed American companies of billions of dollars' worth of proprietary trade secrets, and Coats and his colleagues reaffirmed that Beijing's long-term goal is no less than supplanting the United States as the world's dominant power, however it can.

 "China's actions reflect a long-term strategy to achieve global superiority," Coats said.
-"Beijing's global ambition continues to restrict the personal freedoms of its citizens while strictly enforcing obedience to Chinese leadership with very few remaining checks on President Xi's [Jingping's] power."
+"Beijing's global ambition continues to restrict the personal freedoms of its citizens while strictly enforcing obedience to Chinese leadership with very few remaining checks on President Xi's [Jinping's] power."

 That's music to Trump's ears, politically, because it strengthens his case in dealing aggressively with Beijing on trade and other issues.